Retired

 I also started to notice how much of my mindspace work took: the time spent in showers, on walks, in the middle of longer bike rides, and those nights I couldn’t sleep thinking about how to advance our field or overcome a challenge at work.
 Rather than being energizing as it had been, it was feeling like a burden.

-Learning: There are many topics I want a deeper understanding.
-Some study will be on my own.
-Some will leverage community college.
-This fall I am hoping to take a psychology course that my daughter is taking.
-Maybe she will be a study buddy.
+Learning: Took some classes at Foothill college (psychology, history).
+Found a mismatch between what I already know and the material in the class.
+In the future classes only make sense if I know nothing.
 One thing I realized is that there are more books I want to read than I have years left.
 I am going to focus on reading what I think will be valuable, and not feel compelled to finish a book just because I started it.

 Contemplation: Make space to listen to my heart, to God, and to the people around me.
 Being more intentionally grateful, and more attentive to what’s happening around me, and living more in the moment.
 More consistent in my prayer life, and working through some material about pilgrimages and personal transformation in preparation for walking the Camino De Santiago, aka The Way of Saint James.